Louis Napoléon Achille Charles Murat: Personal life

 Murat was born on 25 August 1872 in Brunoy, France, the second child of Charles Louis Napoléon Achille Murat of the House of Murat, and Salome Dadiani, Georgian princess of Mingrelia and member of the House of Dadiani.
-He was a great-grandson of Joachim Murat, King of Naples and 1st Prince Murat, and grandnephew of Napoleon.
+He was a great-grandson of Joachim Murat, King of Naples and 1st Prince Murat, and great-grandnephew of Napoleon.
 He moved to his mother's native Georgia around 1904.
-Having returned to France in the early 1920s following Georgia's annexation by the Soviet Union and installation of a Bolshevik regime in the country, he worked as a translator.
-He died in Nice on 14 June 1943.
+Having returned to France in the early 1920s following Georgia's annexation by the Soviet Union and installation of a Bolshevik regime in the country, he lived in Nice and worked as a translator.
+He died on 14 June 1943.
 He never married.

 Military career

-Murat began his military career in the French Army in 1891, and attended the École de cavalerie, Saumur.
+Murat began his military career in the French Army in 1891, and attended the Saumur Cavalry School.
 He served with the 25th Dragoon Regiment during the French conquest of Madagascar, where it was mistakenly reported that he had died from malaria.
 He became a lieutenant in 1899 when he was with the 14th Hussars Regiment, and later joined the 9th Cuirassier Regiment.
 Laws passed in France in the early 1900s meant that, as a member of a former ruling house, his opportunities for progression within the French Army became limited and he resigned his commission.